 Participants will reflect on the tour and focus on how to most effectively share what they have learned with students and colleagues.
 Participants will present complete versions of the curriculum project they have developed based on the trip and will receive feedback from others on how these might be strengthened.

 - Completion of curriculum project and 2018-2019 academic year follow-through

 Including implementation of new China or Taiwan content and resources in the classroom in the form of completed curriculum project and providing at least four colleagues with curriculum support, through presentations at department, school, discipline, or district meetings.

 - Active participation in the study tour-focused online discussion forum

 This includes posting comments on assigned readings and web resources, your travel report (each participant will be assigned to be the reporter for a particular day) and those of others, as well as your curriculum unit and comments on the materials prepared by others.

 An online survey and possibly a phone interview will ask you to describe how they have used the experience of the study tour to change their own teaching and influence school or district curriculum.

-The 2018 NCTA Summer Study Tour is possible through a generous grant from the Freeman Foundation, the Taipei Economic and Cultural Office (TECO) in Los Angeles, and the Taiwan Ministry of Foreign Affairs.
+The 2018 NCTA Summer Study Tour is possible through the support of the Freeman Foundation, the Taipei Economic and Cultural Office (TECO) in Los Angeles, and Emmet Hsu.
 The following expenses are covered by the project for each participant: